Over $78 million in verdicts and settlements in 19 years.

 PEDESTRIANS; MOTORCYCLES; BICYCLES; SCOOTERS

-OREGON VEHICLE CODE PEDESTRIANS (Traffic Control Devices) - Oregon Revised StatutesChapter 811 — Rules of the Road for Drivers 2001 EDITION DUTIES TO PEDESTRIANS AND BICYCLES
+OREGON VEHICLE CODE - Oregon Revised StatutesChapter 811 โ Rules of the Road for Drivers 2023 EDITION DUTIES TO PEDESTRIANS AND BICYCLES (*some 2024 changes have been posted but not implemented on this page such as the safe passage law which updated in January 2024)

 Bicycle vs. Auto Accidents - What is the bicycle 'right of way?'

-Road markings have frequently been problematic both for the designers and users of the markings (car and truck drivers, motorcycle and bicycle riders), and now it appears problematic for a Portland, Oregon traffic court judge (2009).
+Road markings have frequently been problematic both for the designers and users of the road following the markings (car and truck drivers, motorcycle and bicycle riders).

 Some Oregon Bike Law History and Milestones